Ray Milland: Paramount and The Jungle Princess

-Movie star

 As leading man 1937–1939

-After returning from a break in Europe, Milland was cast as Captain Hugh "Bulldog" Drummond in Bulldog Drummond Escapes (1937).
+After taking a break in Europe, Milland was cast as Captain Hugh "Bulldog" Drummond in Bulldog Drummond Escapes (1937).

-Milland was then in Wings over Honolulu (1937) with Wendy Barrie, and thereafter in Easy Living (1937), a classic comedy with Jean Arthur directed by Mitchell Leisen.
+Milland was then in Wings over Honolulu (1937) with Wendy Barrie, and then in Easy Living (1937), a classic comedy with Jean Arthur directed by Mitchell Leisen.

 Milland did Ebb Tide (1937) with Frances Farmer and was then loaned to RKO for Wise Girl (1937) with Miriam Hopkins.

 Back at Paramount, Milland was reunited with Lamour in Her Jungle Love (1938) and Tropic Holiday (1938).
 He then did a military drama for William Wellman, Men with Wings (1938), co-starring Fred MacMurray.

 Milland did a comedy, Say It in French (1938), and then Hotel Imperial (1939) with Marlene Dietrich, during the production of which Milland suffered a near-fatal accident on the set.
 One scene called for him to lead a cavalry charge through a small village.
 An accomplished horseman, Milland insisted upon doing this scene himself.
 As he was making a scripted jump on the horse, his saddle came loose, sending him flying straight into a pile of broken masonry.
 Milland awoke in hospital, where he remained for a week with a badly damaged left hand, a three-inch gash to his head, and a concussion.

 After recovering, he appeared as John Geste in Beau Geste (1939), alongside Gary Cooper and Robert Preston and directed by Wellman.
 The film was a huge hit.
 20th Century Fox then borrowed him for Everything Happens at Night (1939) opposite Sonja Henie.

 According to Milland, a second injury to his left hand occurred in 1939.
 As well as horse-riding, Milland enjoyed piloting aircraft and in his early career would lease single-seater planes.
 As a contracted starring actor, Paramount had insisted he give up this hobby.
 Instead, Milland took up woodworking and outfitted a machine shop at the back of his newly built house.
 While operating a circular saw, he slipped, catching one of his hands on the saw.
 The injury resulted in Milland losing a part of his thumb and severely damaging his tendons.

 Milland believed that the injury left him with only 50% usage of his hand, but within weeks of the incident, he flew to Britain to star in French Without Tears.
 By the time he returned to America, war was declared in Europe.
 The year finished with the news that Muriel was pregnant with their son Daniel.